Anti-Irish sentiment

-Anti-Irish sentiment includes oppression, persecution, discrimination, or hatred of Irish people as an ethnic group or a nation.
-It can be directed against the island of Ireland in general, or directed against Irish emigrants and their descendants in the Irish diaspora.
-This sentiment can also be called Hibernophobia.
+Anti-Irish sentiment, also Hibernophobia, is bigotry against the Irish people or individuals.
+It can include hatred, oppression, persecution, as well as simple discrimination.
+Generally, it could be bigotry against people from the island of Ireland, the Republic of Ireland, or Northern Ireland.
+Specifically, it could be directed against Irish immigrants, or their descendants, throughout the world, who are known as the Irish diaspora.

-It is traditionally rooted in the Middle Ages, the Early Modern Age and the Age of Enlightenment and it is also evidenced in Irish immigration to Great Britain, North America, Australia, New Zealand, and South Africa.
-Anti-Irish sentiment can include social, racial and cultural discrimination in Ireland itself, such as sectarianism or cultural, religious and political conflicts such as the Troubles in Northern Ireland.
+It occurred in the Middle Ages, the Early Modern Age and the Age of Enlightenment.
+Also instances recorded during Irish immigration to Great Britain, North America, and Australia are notable.
+Anti-Irish sentiment can include internal conflict dealing with social, racial and cultural discrimination within Ireland itself.
+Sectarianism and cultural, religious or political conflicts are referred to as the Troubles in Northern Ireland.

 Perspective

-The most famous example of Anti-Irish sentiment comes from 1190 with the Norman chronicler Giraldus Cambrensis, also known as Gerald of Wales.
-To justify the Norman invasion of Ireland in line with the goals of Henry II, he wrote disparagingly of the Irish.

-Over the centuries, hostility increased towards the Irish, who steadfastly remained Roman Catholic in spite of coercive force by Edward VI and subsequent rulers to convert them to Protestantism.
+Hostility increased towards the Irish over the centuries, as they steadfastly remained Roman Catholic despite the fact that Edward VI and subsequent rulers used coercion to convert them to Protestantism.
 The religious majority of the Irish nation was ruled by a religious minority, leading to perennial social conflict.
 During the Great Famine in the middle of the 19th century, some evangelical Protestants sought to convert the starving Catholics as part of their relief efforts.